makeen-project/amazon-location-features-demo-android-fork/extra/documents/Android - Migrating from Google Maps to Amazon Location Service.md

 Polygons are geometric shapes that are used to represent a specific area on a map.
 The following examples show you how to create a polygon.

+1. You can use Google Maps `addPolygon` method to draw a polygon on a map.
+2. Amazon Location Service utilizes the MapLibre library.
+You can use the `addSource` and `addLayer` methods to add GeoJSON data.

 #### With Google Maps

 **Step 1**: Add the code below inside `PolygonActivity.kt`.